 As it happened, several of those invited to the conference had an idea in mind that went well beyond holding yet another powwow with Indians.
 It was apparent to them that the overriding problem of the colonies—a problem that militated against successfully combating the French and Indian menace to the frontiers, as well as forming a common front in pressing their case in London—was a lack of unity.

 The commissioners, as the delegates were called, discovered that they were in for several disappointments.
-First they were told that New Jersey’s assembly had refused to authorize the appointment of commissioners on the grounds that the province had never negotiated treaties with the Six Nations or traded with them and had no wish to do so now.
-Virginia, which probably had the most to gain from a united front among the colonies, turned down the invitation because its lieutenant governor had scheduled a meeting with several Southern Indian tribes, and the House of Burgesses rebelled at the prospect of paying to send delegates to two conferences.
+First, they were told that New Jersey’s assembly had refused to authorize the appointment of commissioners because the province had never negotiated treaties with the Six Nations or traded with them, and had no wish to do so now.
+Virginia, which probably had the most to gain from a united front among the colonies, turned down the invitation because its lieutenant governor had scheduled a meeting with several southern Indian tribes, and the House of Burgesses rebelled at the prospect of paying to send delegates to two conferences.
 Worse, it turned out that the Indians, who were, after all, the reason everyone had traveled so far, were very poorly represented.
 The Mohawks, the most influential nation, had not shown up at all, and no one knew if they would.

 After Thomas Hutchinson arrived from Massachusetts, he surveyed his colleagues and observed rather immodestly, considering he was one of them, that the assembly “was the most deserving of respect of any which had ever been convened in America, whether we consider the Colonies which were represented, the rank and characters of the delegates, or the purposes for which it was convened.”
 Boastful or not, he was quite right.
 In fact, as Hutchinson appreciated, the meeting was going to be one of the true landmarks of America’s colonial era, attended by a group of unparalleled distinction.